trivago/gollum/docs/producers/proxy.rst

 Responses from this socket are read and separated by using a specific paritioner method.
 Response messages are sent back to a compatible message source like the :doc:`Proxy Consumer </consumers/proxy>`.
 This can be used to create a proxy style two-way communication over Gollum.
+This producer does not implement a fuse breaker.
+See the `API documentation <http://gollum.readthedocs.org/en/latest/producers/proxy.html>`_ for additional details.

 Parameters
 ----------